 Every year, we run an annual car survey where tens of thousands of people tell us about their current car and how reliable it is.
-Based on feedback from current Audi owners, we have reliability data for new cars aged up to three years old, and also cars aged between five and nine years old, and old cars aged 10-15 years.
+Based on feedback from current Audi owners, we have reliability data for new cars aged up to four years old, and also used cars aged between five and nine years old, and old cars aged 10-15 years.

 Audis are marketed as premium cars, so it's no surprise to find that they are priced very much at the top end of the mainstream market.